Zildj1an/pmcsched-website/index.md

 # Creating a PMCSched plugin

 To illustrate the process of plugin creation, let us walk through a simple example and its associated code.
 First, we must implement the predefined `sched_ops_t` interface (described in the previous section) in a separate `.c` source file.
-We begin by developing our new plugin by creating a new file named `example_example.c`.
+We begin by developing our new plugin by creating a new file named `example_plugin.c`.
 As explained, its functions will handle particular scheduling events.
 The minimal required callbacks, along with a policy ID, optional flags, and string description, are defined as follows:

 ```c
 sched_ops_t thesis_plugin =